chloe-klatyn/web3-sandbox/README.md

 ## Deploying a contract to the local network

 1. To deploy a contract, please modify [2_contract_migration.js](./contracts/migrations/2_contract_migration.js).
 The file deploys a KIP7 contract.
+2. To deploy additional contracts add migrations file [3_contract_migration.js] similar to [2_contract_migration.js] to deploy additional contracts
-2. Execute the following command to deploy the local network.
+3. Execute the following command to deploy the local network.

 ```bash
 $ npm run deploy:klaytn